iamkirankumaryadav/LLMOps/Transfer Learning.md

 ### Why Transfer Learning?
 - **Saves time and resources:** Training a model from scratch requires a massive dataset and significant computational power.
-- **Improves performance:** A pre-trained model often has a better understanding of general patterns, leading to improved accuracy on related tasks.
+- **Improves performance:** A pre-trained model often better understands general patterns, leading to improved accuracy on related tasks.
 - **Enables learning with limited data:** When datasets are small, transfer learning can help by providing a strong foundation.

 ### Key Concepts